hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--gc`
     Run Git garbage collection on the cache, including full de-duplication of similar files.
-This will remove all cache entries not currently reachable from a named branch.
+This will immediately remove all cache entries not currently reachable from a named branch (which is likely to cause corruption if the build cache is being accessed concurrently by another process).
 The operation can take a long time on large caches.

   :code:`--text`
     Print a text tree of the cache using Git's :code:`git log --graph`